 5. Prevents Mold and Health Hazards

 Moisture leads to mold, and mold leads to health concerns.
 Homes with a history of water damage or mold are harder to sell and typically appraise for less.
-A waterproofed foundation ensures a healthier environment, a huge selling point for families and individuals with allergies.
+A waterproofed foundation ensures a healthier indoor environment by reducing excess moisture, mold spores, and allergens.
+These waterproof benefits for house occupants are especially important for families with young children, seniors, and individuals with asthma or allergies.

 6. Increases Buyer Confidence